Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 UART communication is sometimes also needed to interact with a development board, such as an Arduino or ESP8266, although most of these boards have a USB to serial converter on board.

 Several other protocols are built upon UART communication, such as [IrDA](https://en.wikipedia.org/wiki/Infrared_Data_Association), [DMX](https://en.wikipedia.org/wiki/DMX512), [MIDI](https://en.wikipedia.org/wiki/MIDI) and [smart meter P1 ports](https://www.netbeheernederland.nl/_upload/Files/Slimme_meter_15_a727fce1f1.pdf).
-These can also be used with USB to UART bridges, but require further hacking to get working.
+These can be used with USB to UART bridges, but require further hacking to get working.

 ## Communicating with UARTs